hotosm/osm-fieldwork/docs/Home.md

 ## XLSForm library

-In the XForms directory is a collection of XLSForms that support the new HOT data models for humanitarian data collection.
+The [xlsforms directory](../odkconvert/xlsforms/) has a collection of XLSForms that support the new HOT data models for humanitarian data collection.
 These cover many categories like healthcare, waterpoints, waste distribution, etc...
 All of these XLSForms are designed to have an efficient mapper data flow, edit existing OSM data, and support the data models.

-The data models specify the preferred tag values for each data item, with a goal of both tag completeness and tag correctness.
+The data models specify the preferred tag values for each data item, with the goal of accomplishing both tag completeness and tag correctness.
 Each data item is broken down into a basic and extended survey questions when appropriate.

 ### What is an XLSForm?
 An XLSForm is a spreadsheet-based form design tool that allows you to create complex forms for data collection using a simple and intuitive user interface.
 With XLSForms, you can easily design and test forms on your computer, then deploy them to mobile devices for data collection using ODK Collect or other data collection tools.
 XLSForms use a simple and structured format, making it easy for you to share and collaborate on form designs with your team or other organizations.

 ### Using the XLSForm Library with ODKConvert
-The XLSForms in the XForms directory of the XLSForm Library have been designed to support the HOT data models and have an efficient mapper data flow.
-These forms also allow for editing of existing OSM data and support the data models, specifying the preferred tag values for each data item with the goal of both tag completeness and tag correctness.
+The XLSForms in the xlsforms directory of the XLSForm Library have been designed to support the HOT data models and have an efficient mapper data flow.
+These forms also allow for editing of existing OSM data and support the data models, specifying the preferred tag values for each data item with the goal of accomplishing both tag completeness and tag correctness.

 ### Here are some examples of how to use the XLSForm Library with ODKConvert: